lhqg/selinux_springboot/README.md

 Template/instantiated units are supported provided the master file is named `springboot@.service`.

-The script(s) used to start or stop the Springboot MUST be located in the /opt/springboot/service/ directory.
-The /opt/springboot/bin/springboot_service filen ame is also supported.
+The script(s) used to start or stop the Springboot application MUST be located in the /opt/springboot/service/ directory.
+The /opt/springboot/bin/springboot_service file name is also supported.

 ### Running multiple Springboot appplications on the same host